benmarwick/ctv-archaeology/README.md

 -    Various R functions for Luminescence Dating data analysis are in the [Luminescence](http://cran.rstudio.com/web/packages/Luminescence/index.html) package.
 -    Functions for tree ring analysis can be found in [dplR](http://cran.rstudio.com/web/packages/dplR/index.html)
 -    The [siar](http://cran.rstudio.com/web/packages/siar/index.html) package takes data on organism isotopes and fits a Bayesian model to their dietary habits based upon a Gaussian likelihood with a mixture dirichlet-distributed prior on the mean
+-    The [zooaRch](http://cran.r-project.org/web/packages/zooaRch/) package has functions for survival analysis of zooarchaeological datasets
 - See the [Environmetrics](http://cran.r-project.org/web/views/Environmetrics.html) task view for more.

 **Phylogenetics, morphometrics, evolution and shape analysis**